Trip Highlights

 We highly suggest that all of your kayak clothing is synthetic or wool, not cotton.
 Synthetics are also ideal for activity, as they wick away moisture from the body and dry quickly.
 Added SPF protection in your clothing is always a great option for Baja.
 We recommend keeping one outfit out of the following packing guidelines as a “pre and post-activity” outfit for mornings and nights at camp.

-- One - three pair long, lightweight, nylon pants with zipper pockets (zip off legs give you more options)
+- One - two pair long, lightweight, nylon pants with zipper pockets (zip off legs give you more options)

 - One- two pair nylon shorts